-Although several states claim ownership of this magnificent landmark, a good part of this Great Lake is in Minnesota.
+Although several states claim ownership of this magnificent landmark, a good part of the world’s largest freshwater lake is in Minnesota.
 This portion of the lake, referred to as the North Shore, is characterized by scenic cobblestone beaches, forested hills, and rocky cliffs.

 5. Lake Pepin

 For those who love skiing, Lake Pepin is a must-visit.
-The lake is regarded as the origin of skiing.
-In addition to its abundant lake-life and surrounding wildlife, this place also hosts numerous watersports, as well as other recreational activities.
+The lake is regarded as the origin of water skiing.
+In addition to its abundant lake life and surrounding wildlife, this place also hosts numerous other watersports, as well as other recreational activities.

-This lake occurs naturally on the Mississippi River, creating a border between Wisconsin and Minnesota states.
+This lake occurs naturally on the Mississippi River, creating a border between Wisconsin and Minnesota.
 And, whether you are alone, with a family, or as a group, this lake offers the ideal recreational site for everyone.